 Step 7 – As you uncover the stump to add more water and chemicals you will notice the rotting timber will be soft and spongy.

-You will need to remove this with an axe so the next batch of chemicals are attacking fresh timber and not being wasted on the already rotting timber.
+You will need to remove this with an ax so the next batch of chemicals is attacking fresh timber and not being wasted on the already rotting timber.